 Operating on foot is excluded, some form of vehicle will be required.
 Light Strike would therefore likely operate as a vehicle-borne, airmobile force.

 The air mobility leg could be either a Support Helicopter or fixed-wing tactical/strategic transport aircraft.
-The former would be at the outer extremes of typical operating range but the flexibility of helicopters to fly low and land pretty much anywhere is obvious.
+The former would be at the outer extremes of typical operating range, but the flexibility of helicopters to fly low and land almost anywhere is obvious.

 Fixed-wing aircraft can obviously travel much faster, carry greater payloads, and fly further, but they require fixed infrastructure.
 Landing on roads and tactical airstrips would provide some risk mitigation for fixed-wing aircraft